KarinBerg/Xamarin.HEREMaps/Xamarin.iOS.HEREMaps/ios-binding-notes.md

 # Important information:
-I do not bind all header files of the HereMaps iOS Framework with are listed in NMAKit.h.
+I do not bind all of the header files of the HereMaps iOS Framework which are listed in NMAKit.h.
 Instead I concentrated on the ones I need at the moment.
 So NMAKit_mod.h lists all the header files with should be bind by Sharpie.

 # Requirements: